-We are on the brink of the most serious threat to the open and public Internet for decades.
+We are on the brink of the most serious cyber threat to the open and public Internet for decades.
 ICANN, under pressure from domain name registrars and EU data protection authorities, has proposed an “interim” plan that will hide critical information in WHOIS.
-Security, threat assessment, and anti-abuse professionals rely on this data to track down bad guys and keep the Internet as safe and secure as possible.
+Cyber security, cyber threat assessment, and anti-abuse professionals rely on this data to track down bad guys and keep the Internet as safe and secure as possible.

 ICANN and the registrars have been going back and forth on ways to align privacy laws with the WHOIS system, which functions as a public “phone book” for Internet domains, recording information that includes the name, email address, street address, and phone number of the company or individual who registered the domain.